kiwix/kiwix-js-pwa/README.md

 ## Privacy Policy

-When installed, Kiwix JS Windows and Linux is capable of working entirely offline.
+When installed, Wikivoyage by Kiwix is capable of working entirely offline.
 This application does not collect or record any of your personal data, though if you installed it from a Store, the Store operator may collect anonymous usage data (see below).
 The app only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the